 Small but mighty, lentils top the fiber-rich charts and also provide folate, magnesium and antioxidants, with few calories.
 So you can’t get any more packed into this great source of meatless protein.
 Serve traditional burger style, Greek style with Tzatziki and feta cheese, topped on a salad or with whatever sauce the kids like to dip.
 Double and freeze as these make a perfect snack.

-- 1/2 cup dried lentils, black or green hold their shape best for burgers
+- 1/2 cups Dried lentils black or green hold their shape best

-- 1 cup gluten free breadcrumbs—I like Mary's Brand, or a brown rice breadcrumb works well
+- 1 cups Gluten free breadcrumbs Mary's or brown rice crumbs

-Or preheat oven 350; Line baking sheets with parchment paper.
+- Or preheat oven 350; Line baking sheets with parchment paper.
 Cook 6 minutes, flip for 3 minutes.
+Great both ways.